 Add music, and scented candles (if that’s your thing) and make sure you keep the window open.
 A dose of fresh air will lift your spirits and keep you motivated.

 10. Keep your kitchen stocked with healthy snacks

-For example a small bowl of mixed nuts and dried fruit will keep your hunger pains a bay.
-Or a hard-boiled egg which is protein rich is ideal.
+For example, a small bowl of mixed nuts and dried fruit will keep your hunger pains a bay.
+Or a hard-boiled egg that is protein-rich is ideal.

 If water isn’t your bag, then drinking tea or coffee is fine.
-Coffee has been shown to be very healthy.
+Coffee is very healthy.
 Studies have demonstrated that it can help burn fat, increase physical performance, lower your risk of type 2 diabetes and may lower your risk of Alzheimer’s and Parkinson’s disease.

-12. Take a lunch break away from your desk
+12. Take a break away from your desk

 13. Dealing with stress